CONSERVATION

 RESTORATION

 GCWA has led large restoration projects - retention areas near Owens Field and creekbank restoration at Crowson Road near Ft.
-Jackson Blvd - but we're also installing community-built rain gardens in public spaces.
+Jackson Blvd - but we're also installing volunteer-built rain gardens in public spaces.
 Engaging the community in this work has an educational benefit that can reach much further than our individual installations.

 EDUCATION

-We host info booths at community events, give presentations, lead workshops, watershed nature walks, and watershed field days.
+Perhaps the most important thing we do - if we haven't convinced the community of the importance of the work we're doing, it will not be sustainable.
+We host info booths at community events, give presentations, lead workshops, nature walks, and watershed field days.
 And we're not just sharing interesting facts; we're leading folks to care about the watershed, the other individuals they share it with, and the impacts we all have on it and each other.

 Upcoming Events